dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 <!--vert-->

-Two main features emphasized by the language creator
+two main features emphasized by the language creator

-* Exception mechanism for disciplined management of errors
+* exception mechanism for disciplined management of errors
-* Type system
+* type system
-  * Flexibility of typeless
+  * flexibility of typeless
-  * Safety of typed
+  * safety of typed

 ---

 ### Running

-Mode of operation
+mode of operation

 * REPL (sort of; it is not interpreted)
-* First prompt (-) and secondary prompt (=)
+* first prompt (-) and secondary prompt (=)
-* Semicolon terminated
+* semicolon terminated

 ```text
 Standard ML of New Jersey v110.79 [built: Sat Oct 26 12:27:04 2019]